turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - SetLinearVelocity(RigidBodyPhysicsComponent component, Vector velocity)	-- Set the linear velocity manually
 - SetAngularVelocity(RigidBodyPhysicsComponent component, Vector velocity)	-- Set the angular velocity manually
 - ApplyForce(RigidBodyPhysicsComponent component, Vector force)	-- Apply force at body center
-- ApplyForceAt(RigidBodyPhysicsComponent component, Vector force, Vector at)	-- Apply force at body local position
+- ApplyForceAt(RigidBodyPhysicsComponent component, Vector force, Vector at, bool at_local = true)	-- Apply force at body local position (at_local controls whether the at is in body's local space or not)
 - ApplyImpulse(RigidBodyPhysicsComponent component, Vector impulse)	-- Apply impulse at body center
 - ApplyImpulse(HumanoidComponent humanoid, HumanoidBone bone, Vector impulse)	-- Apply impulse at body center of ragdoll bone
-- ApplyImpulseAt(RigidBodyPhysicsComponent component, Vector impulse, Vector at)	-- Apply impulse at body local position
+- ApplyImpulseAt(RigidBodyPhysicsComponent component, Vector impulse, Vector at, bool at_local = true)	-- Apply impulse at body local position (at_local controls whether the at is in body's local space or not)
-- ApplyImpulseAt(HumanoidComponent humanoid, HumanoidBone bone, Vector impulse, Vector at)	-- Apply impulse at body local position of ragdoll bone
+- ApplyImpulseAt(HumanoidComponent humanoid, HumanoidBone bone, Vector impulse, Vector at, bool at_local = true)	-- Apply impulse at body local position of ragdoll bone (at_local controls whether the at is in body's local space or not)
 - ApplyTorque(RigidBodyPhysicsComponent component, Vector torque)	-- Apply torque at body center
 - ActivateAllRigidBodies(Scene scene)	-- Activate all rigid bodies in the scene
 - SetActivationState(RigidBodyPhysicsComponent component, int state)	-- Force set activation state to rigid body.
 Use a value ACTIVATION_STATE_ACTIVE or ACTIVATION_STATE_INACTIVE